NSW Marine Rescue Launches With MAFI Gear

 Flow Chart

-Fans mounted on the grille ready for export
+Compact Fans mounted on the air damper ready for installation

 By Brad Marsden June 10, 2025